Esophageal Peristalsis Major Disorders: Distal Esophageal Spasm, Hypercontractile (Jackhammer) Esophagus

 DiagnosisTop

 Diagnosis is based on high-resolution esophageal manometry after other esophageal disorders have been excluded on the basis of upper gastrointestinal endoscopy with biopsy or barium esophagram.
-DES is characterized by spastic or premature contractions in the distal esophagus.
-Hypercontractile esophagus is characterized by high pressure but normally sequential contractions in the smooth muscles of the esophagus.
+DES is characterized by spastic or premature contractions in the distal esophagus, while hypercontractile esophagus is characterized by high pressure but normally sequential contractions in the smooth muscles of the esophagus.

 TreatmentTop

 The most effective treatment of DES and jackhammer esophagus is not well defined.
-Pharmacologic treatment includes calcium channel blockers (nifedipine and diltiazem) or nitrates (nitroglycerin, isosorbide dinitrate) if patients have no gastroesophageal reflux disease or if it is well controlled.
+Pharmacotherapy includes calcium channel blockers (nifedipine and diltiazem) or nitrates (nitroglycerin, isosorbide dinitrate) if patients have no gastroesophageal reflux disease (GERD) or if it is well controlled.
+Esophageal dysmotility may be induced by acid reflux, which is why the treatment of GERD may help alleviate symptoms.
 Many patients require antisecretory therapy with proton pump inhibitors.
+For those who have either no GERD or a well-controlled GERD, treatment options include an antispasmodic agent (eg, hyoscyamine 0.25 mg tid as needed), a nitrate (eg, isosorbide dinitrate 5 to 10 mg bid to tid as needed), a calcium channel blocker (eg, nifedipine, extended release, 30 mg/d), or phosphodiesterase inhibitor (sildenafil 25 to 50 mg/d).
 Advantages of surgical over medical treatment have not been proven.

 We would love to hear from you